-Inverter leakage current (with and without EMC filter) Input power conditions (400 V class: 440 V/60 Hz, power supply unbalance within 3%)
+Inverter leakage current (with and without EMC filter)

+Input power conditions (400 V class: 440 V/60 Hz, power supply unbalance within 3%)

-Voltage EMC filter (C3) EMC filter (C2)
+Voltage EMC filter

-(V) ON (mA) OFF (mA) ON (mA)1
+(V) ON (mA)1

-Phase earthing (grounding) 400 35 2 2
+Phase earthing (grounding) 400 2

-Earthed-neutral system 400 2 1 2
+Earthed-neutral system 400 2

-- \1 Do not change the initially set ON (enabled) position of the EMC filter ON/OFF connector in the case of the inverter with a built-in C2 filter.
+- Do not change the initially set ON (enabled) position of the EMC filter ON/OFF connector in the case of the inverter.
 The Class C2 compatibility condition is not satisfied with the EMC filter OFF.
-The FR-F846-00250(11K)-C2 to FR-F846-00470(22K)-C2 are not provided with the EMC filter ON/OFF connector.
-The EMC filter is always ON. - \2 The inverter with a built-in C2 filter must be used in the earthed-neutral system.
+The FR-F846-00250(11K)-L2 to FR-F846-00470(22K)-L2 are not provided with the EMC filter ON/OFF connector.
+The EMC filter is always ON. - 2 The inverter must be used in the earthed-neutral system.

-- Install the earth leakage circuit breaker (ELB) on the input side of the inverter. - In the $\perp$ connection earthed-neutral system, the sensitivity current is blunt against a ground fault in the inverter output side.
+- Install the earth leakage circuit breaker (ELB) on the input side of the inverter. - In the \perp connection earthed-neutral system, the sensitivity current is blunt against a ground fault in the inverter output side.
 Earthing (Grounding) must conform to the requirements of national and local safety regulations and electrical codes.
 (NEC section 250, IEC 536 class 1 and other applicable standards) - When the breaker is installed on the output side of the inverter, it may be unnecessarily operated by harmonics even if the effective value is within the rating. - In this case, do not install the breaker since the eddy current and hysteresis loss will increase, leading to temperature rise. - The following models are standard breakers: BV-C1, BC-V, NVB, NV-L, NV-G2N, NV-G3NA, NV-2F, earth leakage relay (except NV-ZHA), and NV with AA neutral wire open-phase protection.
-The other models are designed for harmonic and surge suppression: NV-C/NV-S/MN series, NV30-FA, NV50-FA, BV-C2, earth leakage alarm breaker (NF-Z), NV-ZHA, and NV-H
+The other models are designed for harmonic and surge suppression: NV-C/NV-S/MN series, NV30-FA, NV50-FA, BV-C2, earth leakage alarm breaker (NF-Z), NV-ZHA, and NV-H.